 All great artists have to start somewhere.
-And their influence often depends on the social and financial support of folk like Hedy and Arthur Hahnloser-Bühler, important sponsors of French and Swiss modernism.
+And their influence often depends on the social and financial support of folk like Hedy and Arthur Hahnloser-Bühler.
 Their collection of works by such greats as Matisse, Hodler, Van Gogh and Cézanne forms the basis of a new exhibition at the Albertina.

-- Works from many outstanding modernist artists and their predecessors
+- Paintings from many outstanding modernist artists and their predecessors

 - Runs Feb 22 – May 24, 2020